 I don’t know about you, but sometimes I feel antisocial.
-Connecting with people is harder than normal and I feel like I need to improve my conversation skills all over again.
+Connecting with people is harder than normal and I feel like I need to learn conversation skills all over again.

 If you choose to avoid conversation regularly, your brain learns that you don’t really need your conversation skills.
 So they get rusty over time.

-If you avoid people consistently your brain spends less time focused on others and more time focused on your own internal thoughts — you know, gems like these:
+If you avoid people consistently your brain spends less time focused on others and more time focused on your own introverted thoughts — you know, gems like these:

 - “I can’t think of anything to say.”